ircv3/ircv3-specifications/extensions/message-tags.md

 Full tag names, including any vendor prefixes MUST be treated as an opaque identifier.

-There are two tag namespaces:
+There are three tag namespaces:

 ### Vendor-Specific